Editorial Policies

 Focus and Scope

-Challenge Journal of Perioperative Medicine (CJPM) is an international, scientific, open access periodical published by independent, unbiased, and peer-review principles and published biannually in March and September.
+Challenge Journal of Perioperative Medicine (CJPM) is an international, scientific, open access periodical published by independent, unbiased, and peer-review principles and published triannually in February, June, and October.
 The publication language of the journal is English.

 The Journal is an open-access, web-based periodic online journal that aims to publish original articles related to all aspects of perioperative medicine, anesthesiology, surgical sciences, regional anesthesia, and pain practice.
 Our content is designed to provide healthcare professionals and researchers with a point of view on perioperative techniques for pain medicine, surgical anesthesia, and quality of recovery, including educational materials.
 The aim of the Challenge Journal of Perioperative Medicine is to publish original research papers of the highest quality scientific and clinical value in perioperative medicine, anesthesiology and surgical sciences.
 The Challenge Journal of Perioperative Medicine also include reviews, editorials, images, ultrasonography, case reports, and letters to the editor.